Learn to Sing from Vocal Coach Tricia Grey, MM

 The first step to getting started with any of our classes is to register for a no-obligation GETTING TO KNOW YOU introductory session with the teacher of your choice.
 Students who are highly motivated or are interested in becoming professional singers should invest in lessons with studio owner and Master Teacher Tricia Grey, MM.
-Students with financial constraints or who are exploring singing for fun will enjoy lessons with our SLaS Associate Teachers.
+Students with financial constraints or who are exploring singing for fun will enjoy Lessons for Less with our highly qualified and trained SLaS Associate Teachers.

+QUESTIONS?
+Please email our Sing Like a Star support team at firstname.lastname@example.org; call our support team at 404-790-1830 Monday-Friday, 10 am-6 pm EST. Download INFORMATION AND FAQ .
 This document will answer any questions you have about lessons at Sing Like a Star Studios.

 TRICIA GREY, MM